Planting calendar

 Can I plant tomatoes directly in the ground in June in New York?

-Yes, June is a good time to transplant tomato seedlings outdoors after the last frost risk has passed.
+Yes, June is a good time to transplant tomato seedlings outdoors as the risk of frost has passed and soil temperatures are warm enough.

 Is it too late to start herbs in containers in June?

-Can I start fall crops indoors in June?
+Can I still start cool-season crops indoors in June?

 Next steps